 - Friction products like clutch facings and brake linings

 Very likely.
-Honorably discharged Vets who have an illness believed to be caused by asbestos exposure during military service may be entitled to disability benefits such as health care or compensation.
+Veterans who have an illness believed to be caused by asbestos exposure during military service may be entitled to disability benefits such as health care or compensation.
 Spouses, surviving spouses, dependent children or family caregivers of Veterans may also be eligible for benefits as well.